weaviate-tutorials/weaviate-workshop/README.md

 Head to [1-intro/0-prep-run.ipynb](./1-intro/0-prep-run.ipynb), and run through all steps.

-## Download the prevectorized data
+## Download the pre-vectorized data

 Head to [prep-data.ipynb](./prep-data.ipynb) and run all the cells.
 This should download the data we will use in the second lesson.